hienhoangminh/qa-framework-challenge/README.md

 **2. Pre-requisities:**
 - Java JDK 17 installed and configured properly
 - IDE.
 IntelliJ is recommended
-- Maven installed and configured properly
+- Maven installed and configured properly, but it is optional since I already provide Maven wrapper.
+Instead of using mvn command, we can issue command: ./mvnw

 **3. How to run the tests:**